PierreMarchand20/sphinx_cpp_quickstart/docs/source/stl/algorithms.rst

 Algorithms
 ##########

 Many standard algorithms are already implemented in the STL, and they can be easily used with standard :ref:`sec_arrays`, and even :ref:`sec_other_containers` if relevant.
+You can find more about them in the documentation of the `algorithm library <https://en.cppreference.com/w/cpp/algorithm>`_.

 .. code-block:: cpp